AperiodicMethods/AperiodicMethods/notebooks/README.md

 ## 1) Methods Evaluations

-Evaluations of individual methods.
+This section evaluates individual methods, on simulated data.

+#### 10-Methods

+This notebook introduces how the method evaluation simulations are done.

-#### 10-SpectralFitting
+#### 11-SpectralFitting

-Methods that fit aperiodic components to power spectra.
+This notebook examines methods that fit aperiodic components to power spectra.

-#### 11-IRASA
+#### 12-IRASA

-The 'irregular resampling auto-spectral analysis' (IRASA) method for decomposing time series.
+This notebook examines the 'irregular resampling auto-spectral analysis' (IRASA) method for decomposing time series.

-#### 12-AutoCorrelation
+#### 13-AutoCorrelation

-Words, words, words.
+This notebook examines auto-correlation measures.

-#### 13-Fluctuations
+#### 14-Fluctuations

-Fluctuation based analyses, including the Hurst exponent, and detrended fluctuation analysis (DFA).
+This notebook examines 'fluctuation' analyses, including the Hurst exponent, and detrended fluctuation analysis (DFA).

-#### 14-Complexity
+#### 15-Complexity

-Complexity and fractal dimension measures that can be applied to time series.
+This notebook examines complexity and fractal dimension measures that can be applied to time series.

-#### 15-Information
+#### 16-Information

-Information theory measures, including entropy measures.
+This notebook examines information theory measures, including entropy measures.

 ## 2)Methods Comparisons

-Comparisons of methods on simulated data.
-[UPCOMING]
+This section compares between the different methods, on simulated data.

+#### 20-MethodComparisons

+This notebook introduces how the method comparison simulations are done.

+#### 21-CompareExponents

+This notebook compares methods that can be used to measure the aperiodic exponent, including specparam and IRASA.

-#### 20-SpectralComparisons
+#### 22-CompareExponentsToOther

-A comparison of methods that operate in the frequency domain.
+This notebook compares exponent estimation to methods that operate in the time domain, including the fluctuation, complexity, and information measures.

-#### 21-TimeSeriesComparisons
+#### 23-CompareOther

-A comparison of methods that operate in the time domain.
+This notebook compares between methods that operate in the time domain, including the fluctuation, complexity, and information measures.

 ## 3) Empirical Comparisons

 Comparisons of methods on empirical data.
 [UPCOMING]

+#### 30-DataComparisons

+This notebook introduces how the real data are analyzed.

+#### 31-EEGData

+This notebook introduces real data analysis by analyzing a sample of resting state EEG data.

-#### 30-EEGData
+#### 32-DevelopmentalEEGData

-A comparison of a subset of data on example EEG data.
+This notebook analyses a larger dataset of developmental EEG data.

-#### 31-iEEGData
+#### 33-iEEGData

-A comparison of a subset of data on example iEEG data.
+This notebook examines a larger dataset of iEEG data.